Green juice makes getting your fruits and vegetables easier.

 Why Green Juice is a Go

 Green juices usually get their color from the inclusion of a dark leafy green like spinach or kale.
-Full of nutrients like magnesium, iron, and vitamin A, these greens can stimulate blood flow and provide the body with a bit more energy.
+Full of nutrients like magnesium, iron, and vitamin A, these greens have been shown to stimulate blood flow and provide the body with a bit more energy.
 If you’re trying to avoid caffeine jitters, green juice may be an alternative.
 Additions of celery or cucumber provide the blend with other vitamins and antioxidants.
-Plus, with only 12.2% of adults reaching the daily fruit intake recommendation and only 9.3% consuming enough vegetables, green juices may be a great on-the-go option to shift our produce eating habits.
+Plus, according to the CDC, only 12.2% of adults reach the daily fruit intake recommendation and only 9.3% consume enough vegetables.
+Green juices may be a great on-the-go option to shift our produce eating habits.

 What to Know Before You Juice